-Long-term efficacy and tolerability of tacrolimus 0.03% ointment in infants:* a two-year open-label study.
+Long-term efficacy and tolerability of tacrolimus 0.03% ointment in infants:* A two-year open-label study

 Tacrolimus ointment is effective for treatment of moderate to severe atopic dermatitis (AD) in children aged ≥2 years (Br J Dermatol, 2004; 150: 554).
 Here, efficacy and tolerability of tacrolimus 0.03% ointment were evaluated in 50 infants aged <2 years at start of treatment.

 Infants with AD previously enrolled in a tacrolimus ointment pharmacokinetics trial were eligible for a 24-month open-label phase II study.
 Tacrolimus 0.03% ointment was applied to affected areas until clearance.
 In cases of exacerbation or clinical worsening, patients restarted treatment.

 Mean ± SD Eczema Area and Severity Index (EASI) score improved, from 11.2 ± 10.5 baseline to 2.6 ± 4.1 at endpoint (24 months); mean affected body surface area decreased from 25.2 ± 21.1% to 5.1 ± 9.0%, with improvement on all items of the Physicians' Assessment of Individual Signs.
 The Physicians' Global Evaluation of Clinical Response showed a result of "cleared"/"excellent" for 63.3% of patients; 85.7% of parents/guardians assessed symptoms as "much better."
 Treatment was well tolerated, with common, nonserious respiratory infections and gastroenteritis the most frequently reported adverse events.
 The most common application-site events were infections and pruritus.
 Over 98% of blood samples showed tacrolimus concentrations <1.0 ng/ml; >40% showed concentrations below the lower limit of quantification (0.0250 ng/ml).